nox-4O4/swka-jsonapi-proxy/README.md

     ```

 The application defaults to listening on port 8080.
-You can set a different port in `config.js` or use a local configuration override file (`config.local.ts`).
+You can set a different port in `config.js` or use a local configuration override file (`config.local.js`).

 ## Known limitations